BetterMuSeek

 How to set up a 12-string guitar: DIY or Expert Support?

-When it comes to getting my 12-string guitar just right, I had to decide: should I do it myself or get some expert help?
+When it came to getting my 12-string guitar just right, I had to decide: Should I do it myself or get some expert help?
 As someone who loves playing, I’ve tried both options.
 Doing it on my own seemed cool, but it’s quite tricky.
-Tweaking things like the truss rod, bridge, and nut, and making sure all the strings sound good can be tough.
+Tweaking things like the truss rod, bridge, and nut and making sure all the strings sound good can be tough.

 It’s easy to mess up.
-On the flip side, a guitar expert, also called a luthier, really knows their stuff.
-They can set up the guitar perfectly, adjusting everything so it feels and sounds awesome.
-So, for the best results, I’ve found that expert help is the way to go.
+Conversely, a guitar expert, also called a luthier, knows their stuff.
+They can set up the guitar perfectly, adjusting everything to feel and sound incredible.
+So, I’ve found that expert help is the way to go for the best results.

 Sharif Leen